viper-framework/viper/docs/source/installation/index.rst

 Module Dependencies
 ------------------

-The following dependencies are requried to use specific modules.
+The following dependencies are required to use specific modules.

 Exif::